ietf-wg-acme/acme/draft-ietf-acme-acme.md

 server returns an unrecognized_name alert, then this is an indication that the server is not in a default virtual host configuration.

+## Token Entropy

+The http-01, tls-sni-02 and dns-01 validation methods mandate the usage of a random token value to uniquely identify the challenge.
+The value of the token is required to contain at least 128 bits of entropy for the following security properties.
+First, the ACME client should not be able to influence the ACME server's choice of token as this may allow an attacker to reuse a domain owner's previous challenge responses for a new validation request.
+Secondly, the entropy requirement prevents ACME clients from implementing a "naive" validation server that automatically replies to challenges without participating in the creation of the intial authorization request.

 # Acknowledgements